SProske/sr6_tools/README.md

 # sr6_tools
-Some small tools for Shaadowrun 6
+Some small tools for Shadowrun 6